Jump to contentJump to menu

 You should tell the housing authority about any difficulty you are having with applying to or using Section 8 or Public Housing programs, and ask them to provide assistance.

-Not returning to work because you fear losing your Section 8 subsidy
+Not returning to work because you fear you’ll lose your rental subsidy

 Not asking for help when faced with a housing emergency